python/cpython/Doc/tutorial/inputoutput.rst

 ``f`` has already been created.

-To read a file's contents, call ``f.read(size)``, which reads some quantity of data and returns it as a string or bytes object.  *size* is an optional numeric argument.
+To read a file's contents, call ``f.read(size)``, which reads some quantity of data and returns it as a string (in text mode) or bytes object (in binary mode).
+*size* is an optional numeric argument.
 When *size* is omitted or negative, the entire contents of the file will be read and returned; it's your problem if the file is twice as large as your machine's memory.
 Otherwise, at most *size* bytes are read and returned.
 If the end of the file has been reached, ``f.read()`` will return an empty string (``''``).  ::